Azure/azure-sdk-for-c/README.md

    `<package-name>_<package-version>`

- The latest release can be foun in the [release section](https://github.com/Azure/azure-sdk-for-c/releases) of this repo.
+ The latest release can be found in the [release section](https://github.com/Azure/azure-sdk-for-c/releases) of this repo.

  For more information, please see this [branching strategy](https://github.com/Azure/azure-sdk/blob/master/docs/policies/repobranching.md#release-tagging) document.